 Possibly Effective for

 - Depression.
-Research suggests that taking pure eicosapentaenoic acid or fish oil containing at least 60% eicosapentaenoic acid reduces symptoms of depression.
+Research suggests that taking pure EPA or fish oil containing at least 60% EPA reduces symptoms of depression.
 It might work best when used along with antidepressant drugs.

 - Heart attack.
 After a heart attack, people may undergo a procedure called percutaneous coronary intervention (PCI) to improve blood flow to the heart.
-Taking eicosapentaenoic acid by mouth along with a drug called a "statin" within 24 hours of PCI reduces the risk of heart-related adverse events such as an irregular heart beat (arrhythmia) or death after the procedure compared to taking the "statin" alone.
-Also, taking eicosapentaenoic acid by mouth along with "statins" before undergoing PCI for chest pain reduces the risk of having a heart attack after the procedure.
+Taking EPA by mouth along with a drug called a "statin" within 24 hours of PCI reduces the risk of heart-related adverse events such as an irregular heart beat (arrhythmia) or death after the procedure.
+Also, taking EPA by mouth along with "statins" before undergoing PCI for chest pain reduces the risk of having a heart attack after the procedure.

 Insufficient Evidence for

 - An eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD).
 Eating more EPA as part of the diet does not seem to prevent AMD.

 - Alzheimer disease.
 Early research suggests that increased intake of EPA in the diet doesn't help prevent Alzheimer disease.

 - Attention deficit-hyperactivity disorder (ADHD).
 Some research shows that low blood levels of EPA and other fatty acids are linked with ADHD in children.
 However, it's not known yet if taking EPA supplements can treat or prevent ADHD.

 - A mental disorder marked by unstable mood and behavior (borderline personality disorder).
 Early research shows that taking EPA seems to slightly lower aggressiveness and slightly relieve depression in women with this mood disorder.